 - Round pedestal table: A round table (44"Diameter x 30"H) is a space saver aided by a pedestal base that frees up leg room.
-West Elm presents a cafe finished table top set on a hand-cast aluminum pedestal (around $900).
+West Elm presents a marble table top set on a cone-shaped metal pedestal (around $1000).

 - Gateleg table: This table style when folded is only 12.5"w x 36"L, 48"l or 60" L, when extended it forms a square.
 You can use it as a sofa or console table when not in use.
 Turn it into a dining table by lifting each side leaf and extending the gateleg to support the leaf.
 This style will fit in a contemporary, rustic or mission decor.
 Available in wood and aluminum inlay or without (around $436-$720).

 - Round crop leaf: Light oak colored 42" round table made of solid and composite woods.
 It's about $140 from Quill (29.5"H x 42"L x 42"D).

 - Mid-century velvet upholstered dining chair: This West Elm dining chair (20.5"W x 24.5"D x 32.5"H) is available in dove gray, lagoon and wasabi colors.
 The design features metal legs in an oil-rubbed bronze finish (around $250).
 The chairs add elegance and are ideal for a smaller dining area.

 - Parsons chair: Walmart offers this beige tufted dining chair (19"W x 25"D x 40"H, 19.75"seat height) is an economical and stylish choice (around $80).
 It doesn't take up a great deal of space since it is armless and sleek in design.